 Mr. Thompson went on to get a Master’s level diploma in Computer Science from Cambridge University in 1983.
-After graduating from Cambridge, he joined a small computer firm and then quit it to join Acorn Computers Limited, creators of the successful BBC Micro., as a database consultant.
+After graduating from Cambridge, he joined a small computer firm and then quit it to join Acorn Computers Limited, creators of the successful BBC Micro, as a database consultant.
 He left the enterprise because “they wanted to promote me” and joined as a courseware developer with Instruction Set.
-After a stint with PIPEX, he found himself running Guardian’s New Media division a decade or so ago when Internet was still in its infancy.
+After a stint with PIPEX, he found himself running Guardian’s New Media division a decade or so ago when the Internet was still in its infancy.
 After working for a few years managing Guardian’s online site, Mr. Thompson left to pursue writing and commenting full time.
-It is there in the field writing and providing astute analysis on technology related issues that Mr. Thompson finds himself today.
+It is in the field of writing and providing astute analysis on technology-related issues that Mr. Thompson finds himself today.

 I interviewed Mr. Thompson via Skype about a month ago.
-The interview covered a wide range of issues and given the diversity of issues covered I have chosen to put an edited transcript of the interview rather than an essay styled thematic story.
+The interview covered a wide range of issues.
+Given the diversity of issues covered I have chosen to put an edited transcript of the interview rather than an essay styled thematic story.
 Here’s an edited (both style and content) transcript of the interview.

 Our relationship with machines was once fraught with incomprehension and fear.
 Machines epitomized the large mechanized state and its dominance over the natural world.
-There was a spate of movies somewhere in the 70s when refrigerators and microwaves ‘rose up’ to attack us.
-Over the past decade or so, our relationship has transformed to such a degree that we not only rely on fairly sophisticated machines to do our daily chores, we look at machines as a way to achieve utopian ideals.
-Dr. Fred Turner, professor of Communication at Stanford, in “From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the Rise of Digital Utopianism” traces this rise of digital utopianism to American counterculture.
+There was a spate of movies somewhere in the 70s when refrigerators and microwaves rose up to attack us.
+Over the past decade or so, our relationship has transformed to such a degree that not only do we rely on fairly sophisticated machines to do our daily chores, but we also look at machines as a way to achieve utopian ideals.
+Fred Turner, professor of Communication at Stanford, in “From Counterculture to Cyberculture: Stewart Brand, the Whole Earth Network, and the Rise of Digital Utopianism” traces this rise of digital utopianism to American counterculture.
 How do you think the relationship evolved?

 And for those who actually believe that information and communication technologies are quite positive â€“ (it allows us) to focus on what could be done for good instead of just dismissing all of the technology as being bad.
 It allows us to take a much more complex and nuanced point of view.

-I think you make an excellent point.
-I think I see where you are coming from.
+You make an excellent point.
+I see where you are coming from.

-In a sense it is where I am coming from which is—I am a liberal humanist atheist.
-I believe we make this world and we have the potential to make it better and the technologies we invent should be part of that process.
+In a sense, it is where I am coming from and which is—I am a liberal humanist atheist.
+I believe we make this world and we have the potential to make it better, and the technologies we invent should be part of that process.